 It has a place for everything and since I've been doing so much hand sewing it is perfect.
 My son was amazed when he realised the embroidered scissors on the outside matched my pink scissors (available here - I got mine as part of a kit).
 I love every part of this case, it feels very 'me' right now.

 Huge thanks to Kerry for creating such a brilliant tutorial!

 I couldn't stand the thought of botching more bias binding when making it myself so I bought some.
-It's from the lovely Karen's Etsy shop astitchintimeuk, highly recommended!
+It's from the lovely Karen's shop Blonde Design, highly recommended!